 Maeve says the heart changes the weather long before the sky agrees.

 There might be something in that.
-Sometimes grief like happiness settles in the aura and you'd need a workman with a pick and wheelbarrow to dig it out.
+Sometimes grief, like happiness, settles in the aura and you'd need a workman with a pick and wheelbarrow to dig it out.
 That’s why books have feelings.
 The fellow with the pick is constantly working.

-Then summer comes and for a little while some books in the Nook feel warm before they are opened.
+Then summer comes and, for a little while, some books in the Nook feel warm before they are opened.

 They have recognised something in the reader.
 Something more.
 Something added by rainbow rays soaked up after showers and sent back down again in waves of heat.

-So if a page hums softly beneath your fingers do not be alarmed.
+So if a page hums softly beneath your fingers, do not be alarmed.

 The shelf is only trying to introduce you to yourself and allow you to appreciate the shape buried within the atmosphere.

-And should you discover your own handwriting halfway through a chapter you do not remember writing it is considered polite in Under Lough Owel simply to continue reading and say nothing until the kettle boils.
+And should you discover your own handwriting halfway through a chapter you do not remember writing, it is considered polite in Under Lough Owel simply to continue reading and say nothing until the kettle boils.

 This is considered good practice.